model-checking/kani/docs/src/stable_mir.md

 Please proceed with caution when using these methods.

 Besides that, do not invoke any other `rustc_smir` methods, except for `run`.
-This crate methods are not meant to be invoked externally.
+This crate's methods are not meant to be invoked externally.
 Note that, the method `run` will also eventually be replaced by a Stable driver.

 ### Creating and modifying StableMIR items